Proposal for a Global Taxation System

 DAGTVA work tools :

 To support the explanations given in this study and proposal for a Global Taxation System, a slide show in reference will be put into a real tax situation, showing the DAGTVA transfer pricing calculation methods in different situations which could be those of the illustrations of the “Pillar 1” document.
-They refer to files, taken from by downloading the Microsoft’s Excel spreadsheet, in English from the tab file 6 ‘Transac-base EN – 6‘, which is commented in this first page, summarizing to the extreme and in the most rudimentary way possible, the calculation of transfer prices with their tax consequences in the DAGTVA environment, both for MNEs and States.
+They refer to files, taken from by downloading the Microsoft’s Excel spreadsheet, (preferably opened after download by saving the file on your computer), in English from the tab file 6 ‘Transac-base EN – 6‘, which is commented in this first page, summarizing to the extreme and in the most rudimentary way possible, the calculation of transfer prices with their tax consequences in the DAGTVA environment, both for MNEs and States.
 All situations are conceivable by changing only a few variables.

 Important note : The transactions between companies presented in the spreadsheet may also not take place within an MNE, which makes the DAGTVA technical device applicable in all the conditions of its internationalization but does not authorize, except with the agreement of the taxation authorities (slide show in reference– slide 14 ) in accordance with Article 7 of OECD conventions, to allow an ultimate consumer to export a product that he has sold.
 Here we see an economy emerging which perhaps exists marginally in C²C but in a form completely unknown to the fiscal parameters currently applied by the tax authorities.